aTmb405/bible_reader/README.md

 # Bible Reader

 This reader is built with [Digital Bible Platform](https://www.digitalbibleplatform.com/)'s API (v2).
+This reader is currently in use by GG.

 Features -